jlian/jlian.co/content/projects/_index.md

 ### Simulating a One-Dimensional Gas With Suspended Magnets

 I completed an honours mechanical engineering thesis under Prof. Andrew Higgins.
 It can be viewed [here](thesis.pdf) (PDF warning).
-As a part of the the thesis, three projects were completed - listed below.
+As a part of the thesis, three projects were completed - listed below.

 #### MATLAB Particle Tracker